 These instructions are for using dev.azure.com for Terraform Cloud's VCS features.
 Other supported VCS providers have separate instructions.

-Important: Terraform Cloud only supports Azure DevOps connections which use the
+Important: Terraform Cloud only supports Azure DevOps connections that use the

 dev.azure.com domain.
 If your Azure DevOps project uses the older

-visualstudio.com domain, you will need to migrate using the steps provided by Microsoft.
+visualstudio.com domain, you must migrate using the steps in the Microsoft documentation.